Jorge Soler Player Props: Marlins vs. Giants

 - The Giants pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Giants have a 4.73 team ERA that ranks 19th across all league pitching staffs.
+- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.72).

-- Giants pitchers combine to allow 22 total home runs at a clip of 1.5 per game (to rank 20th in the league).
+- Giants pitchers combine to surrender 23 total home runs at a clip of 1.4 per game (to rank 21st in the league).

-- Wood (0-0) takes the mound for the Giants to make his third start this season.
+- Cobb gets the start for the Giants, his fourth of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched.

-- In his last appearance -- in relief on Monday -- the lefty threw 2/3 innings against the Miami Marlins while surrendering hits.
+- His most recent time out came in relief on Tuesday when the righty tossed 2/3 innings against the Miami Marlins while giving up hits.

+- In three games this season, the 35-year-old has a 3.14 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .311 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.